dfinity/motoko/design/DFX-Interface.md

 If the check succeeds, nothing will be printed.
 If the check fails, the error message will be printed in stderr and the command returns with exit code 1.
+The check can also emit warning messages, e.g. if stable variables are dropped.

+With [enhanced orthogonal persistence](OrthogonalPersistence.md), the stable compatibility is also integrated in the runtime system, to atomically guarantee memory compatibility during an upgrade.

 Invoking the IDE
 ----------------